What is the Math Placement Test?

 The GRE is a standardized test that graduate schools use to assess the quantitative, verbal, and analytical aptitudes of prospective students.
 GRE is an abbreviation for “Graduate Record Examinations”.
 For our purposes, we’re mostly concerned with the “quantitative reasoning section”, although we would like you to still take all three sections.
 See a test overview of the GRE here.

 The GRE can be taken in-person at testing centers across the country, or online.
 Taking the GRE typically takes about 5 hours and costs around $205.
-We will reimburse you the cost of taking it if you have already applied to our program.
+We will reimburse you for the cost of taking it if you have already applied to our program.

 If you’d like to get a sense of where you’re currently at with your exam scoring, you can take a free online GRE practice test by clicking here.